Research Knowledge Base

 - Ensure appropriate disposition/transfer of animal colonies.
 Contact Research Animal Resources Center (RARC).

-- Inventory any chemicals and properly dispose of them through Employee Health and Safety (or transfer to other labs).
+- Inventory any chemicals and properly dispose of them through Environment, Health and Safety (or transfer to other labs).

 - Inventory biological materials and samples, including animal and human tissues, and properly dispose of them (or transfer to other labs).
 Autoclave or make safe by other means before disposal.
 Contact Office of Biological Safety for assistance.

 - Identify any incoming Material Transfer Agreements under which materials were transferred to the laboratory, and assure any materials covered by such MTAs are disposed of as provided by the terms of the MTAs.

 - Properly package and label for transport any hazardous materials that are to be shipped off-campus.
 Ensure packaging and labeling is done by individual who has completed hazardous materials shipping training.
 For Registered Select Agent laboratories, consult with Rebecca Moritz with the Select Agent Program for proper laboratory close-out procedures.
 Any transfer of Select Agents must be in accordance with Select Agent regulations.

 - Properly dispose of all DEA controlled substances.
 Permission to transfer controlled substances must be obtained from the DEA.
 Transfer responsibility of remaining materials and samples to other employees.

 - Properly dispose of all remaining hazardous waste.
-Contact Employee Health and Safety for assistance.
+Contact Environment, Health and Safety for assistance.

 3. Laboratory Space and Equipment